 If you’ve ever read any Jazz III Pick Reviews online, you know that its biggest downfall is its durability.
-But I want to share a fresh perspective of it.
+But I want to share a fresh perspective on it.
 I think that this pick’s durability is one of the reasons you should consider trying it.
 The fact that it wears so fast means that it’s easier on the strings, and they will last longer.
-The usual material used to make this pick is nylon.
-Although, It also has a stiffer version called “Stiffo”.
-Other than these two, There are many other versions of Jazz III picks.
+The usual material used to make this pick is Nylon.
+Although, it also has a stiffer version called “Stiffo”.
+Other than these two, there are many other versions of Jazz III picks.
 Some of these include Tortex, Carbon Fiber, and Ultex.
 You can explore a lot of them here, in an article I wrote about most of the Jazz III alternatives.

 Speed is another important thing almost every guitarist considers when choosing a guitar pick.
 The Jazz III has a sharp pointed tip.
 The material, though, plays a leading role in its speed.
 Nylon tends to release faster from the strings.
 It glides across the string instead of resisting them.
 This is the main reason why it lets guitar players play faster.

 When buying a pack of these (anywhere between 6 and 24), the price is constant at a bit less than $0.5 per pick.
-On your local guitar store it should cost around the same, but how the hell would I know?
+At your local guitar store, it should cost around the same.

 Where to get it from?

-Unless you lived under a rock in the last 2 years, you probably know that small business took a big hit.
-Small guitar stores are the best place to buy any guitar-related gear, and it includes guitar picks.
+Unless you lived under a rock in the last 3 years, you probably know that small businesses took a big hit.
+Small guitar stores are the best place to buy any guitar-related gear, including guitar picks.
 The Jazz III can really be found everywhere, and I’ve never seen a store that doesn’t have it.
 If for any reason you do want to get them online, you can get them here on Amazon.

 The sound won't surprise you, as you've heard it a million times before.
 It feels decent: not too grippy, and won't slip off your hand easily too.
 It's not so durable, but its lack of durability will save you some money on strings.
 It's cheap, and you can get it pretty much everywhere.
 Overall, a great pick.